JonArbell/jon-arbell-de-ocampo-portfolio-frontend/README.md

 - **About Me:** Learn more about my background and expertise.
 - **Projects Section:** Highlighting my key projects and achievements.
-- **Hobbies:** Explore my passion for photography and photo manipulation.
+- **Hobbies:** Explore my passion for photography, photo manipulation, and short filmmaking.
 - **Contact:** Reach out to me through email or LinkedIn.

 ## Visit My Portfolio